forlilab/Ringtail/README.md

 ## Data integrity sanity checks
 There are a few quick checks the user can make to ensure that the data has been properly written from the DLGs to the database.
 Discrepancies may indicate an error occurred while writting the database or the DLG format did not that which Ringtail expected.
-- The number of rows in the `Ligands` table should match the number of DLG files
+- The number of rows in the `Ligands` table should match the number of input ligand files
-- The number of rows in the `Results` and `Interaction_bitvectors` tables should match
+- The number of rows in the `Results` and `Interaction_bitvectors` tables should match (DLGs only)
 - Number of columns in the `Interactions_bitvectors` table should match the number of rows in the `Interaction_indices` table + 1 (+2 if using `vd`)
 - The number of rows in the `Results` table should be ~`max_poses`\* `number of DLGs` and should be less than or equal to that number.
 Not every ligand may have up to `max_poses`, which is why the number of rows is typically smaller than `max_poses`\* `number of DLGs`.
+(DLGs only)
-- No ligand should have more than `max_poses` rows in the `Results` table (unless storing results from multiple virtual screenings in the same database).
+- No ligand should have more than `max_poses` rows in the `Results` table (unless storing results from multiple virtual screenings in the same database; DLGs only).
+- If reading from Vina PDBQTs/using storing all poses, the number of rows in the Results table should match the `number of ligands` * `number of output poses`.

 ## Other available outputs
-The primary outputs from running Ringtail are the database itself and the filtering log file.
+The primary outputs from run_ringtail are the database itself and the filtering log file.
 There are several other output options as well, intended to allow the user to further explore the data from a virtual screening.

 The `--plot` flag generates a scatterplot of ligand efficiency vs binding energy for the top-scoring pose from each ligand.
 Ligands passing the given filters or in the subset given with `--subset_name` will be highlighted in red.
 The plot also includes histograms of the ligand efficiencies and binding energies.
 The plot is saved as `[filters_file].png` if a `--filters_file` is used, otherwise it is saved as `out.png`.